NYAM to Honor Nancy S. Wexler, Diana J. Mason, Mary T. Bassett, Philip A. Pizzo and George E. Thibault on November 7

 George E. Thibault, MD, Immediate Past President of the Josiah Macy Jr Foundation and Immediate Past Board Chair of The New York Academy of Medicine, will receive the Academy Plaque for Exceptional Service to the Academy for his visionary leadership as a member (2011-2019) and Chair (2014-2018) of the NYAM Board of Trustees.
 His strategic thinking and altruistic contributions positioned NYAM to thrive in the future.

 As part of this important annual event, NYAM will also welcome Otis W. Brawley, MD, MACP, FASCO, FACE, Bloomberg Distinguished Professor of Oncology and Epidemiology at Johns Hopkins University, to deliver the 172nd Anniversary Discourse.
-Dr. Brawley, one the country’s foremost experts on socioeconomic disparities in cancer diagnoses and treatments, will speak on “Cancer Control in the 21st Century.”
+Dr. Brawley, one the country’s foremost experts on racial and ethnic disparities in cancer diagnosis and treatment, will speak on “Cancer Control in the 21st Century.”
 Dr. Brawley will provide a status update on the anticancer effort and address what populations have and have not benefited, as well as the new scientific questions and issues that must be addressed moving forward.

 About The New York Academy of Medicine